yugabyte/yugabyte-db/docs/content/preview/explore/colocation.md

 - A handful of tables that are expected to grow large, and thereby need to be scaled out.
 - The remaining tables continue to remain small.

-Here, only the few large tables need to be sharded and scaled out.
+In this case, only the few large tables need to be sharded and scaled out.
 All other tables benefit from colocation as queries involving these tables do not need network hops.

 #### Scaling the number of databases, each database with a small dataset